 A while back I met with my friend Itamar Keinan [FIFA Player Agent] at Total Football Soccer Agency, views over 30 videos every day and most of them, according to Itamar, are not good.

 He showed me video of a college player wanting to go pro; the content was just not good.
-The player was putting in clips of him doing good things on the ball, but then not completing the pass.
+The player was putting in clips of him doing good things on the ball, BUT then not completing the pass.

 We could tell that guy was a good athlete, but he demonstrated bad decision-making in the games.